BioBlitz Family Fun Festival

 Bring the whole family to Phipps for a free, fun festival celebrating science, art and nature!

-On Sun., June 2, our annual BioBlitz festival will bring together families, students, local scientists and naturalists, teachers and community leaders to explore the biodiversity of Schenley Park, meet local scientists and naturalists, and engage with community organizations and agencies – all free and open to the public!
+On Sun., June 8, our annual BioBlitz festival will bring together families, students, local scientists and naturalists, teachers and community leaders to explore the biodiversity of Schenley Park.
+All free and open to the public, attendees will meet local experts while engaging with community organizations and agencies!

 Event Features